panoptesDev/Safecoin/docs/src/wallet-guide/paper-wallet.md

 use one.
 This is useful for using an offline-generated seed phrase to derive a valid public key.
-The `panoptis-keygen pubkey` command will walk you through how to use your seed phrase (and a passphrase if you chose to use one) as a signer with the safecoin command-line tools using the `ask` uri scheme.
+The `panoptis-keygen pubkey` command will walk you through how to use your seed phrase (and a passphrase if you chose to use one) as a signer with the panoptis command-line tools using the `ask` uri scheme.

 ```bash
 panoptis-keygen pubkey prompt://